 Due in large part to budget shortfalls, significant disparity exists between the average salaries of Williamsburg Technical College faculty and their peers at other technical colleges in the state.
 The long term effect of this widening gap will surely be increased turnover of qualified faculty.
 This problem and challenge, among many facing the college, is perhaps the most daunting.
-The only increases presently available to faculty are the typical three-percent cost-of-living adjustments given in most years.
+The only increases presently available to faculty are the state allocated cost-of-living adjustments given in some, but not all, years.